-5.2 Percentage Closer Filtering Optimizations

-Using percentage-closer filtering (PCF) [Reeves et al. 1987; Fernando 2005], NVIDIA GPUs will average the result of four depth tests if a single shadow comparison (shadow2D) is made to the point between four texels in a depth map.
+Percentage-Closer Filtering Optimizations Percentage-closer filtering (PCF) [Reeves et al. 1987] will average the result of four depth tests if a single shadow comparison (shadow2D) is made to the point between four texels in a depth map.
 This allows those GPUs to issue fewer texture fetch instructions in the high-level shading language, which may lead to performance gains depending on the low-level architecture.
-Because shadow2D is only defined for the red channel of a depth texture, CSSM2 cannot use this instruction.
-Thus its memory performance may be lower per filter tap on pre-2010 NVIDIA cards, including the Playstation 3.
+Because OpenGL's shadow2D is only defined for the red channel of a depth texture, CSSM2 is API-limited to not use this instruction.

-GPUs by other vendors, including the Xbox 360 ATI GPU, do not support PCF and thus CSSM2 has the same memory behavior as a traditional shadow map on them.
+Some GPUs, including the Xbox 360 GPU, do not support PCF and thus CSSM2 has the same memory behavior as a traditional shadow map on them (albeit at $3 \times$ the bandwidth).
 Newer GPUs support the DirectX 11 and OpenGL 3.3 four-texel fetch instruction, which allows the texture fetch for percentage-closer style filtering to be issued efficiently across all vendors.
 CSSM2 should have the same memory performance as a traditional shadow map if implemented with this instruction.
-The CSSM2 results in this paper were rendered under OpenGL 3.0 with one fetch per instruction, i.e., equivalent to the Xbox 360's limitations, and are thus are a conservative performance estimate.